 The Gondola above Rüdesheim… we took the Sparkling Wine package- photo credit Karen Lodder

 Our first priority was enjoying an afternoon Kaffee with my Tante and Onkel in Bad Homburg (outside Frankfurt).
 It really was lovely to see them again.
-After this, we checked in to a hotel in Sachsenhausen.
+After this, then off we drove to Frankfurt where we checked in to a hotel in Sachsenhausen.
 This Frankfurt neighborhood on the south side of the Main river near Museum Row is known for its Apfelweinstuben.
 Oh MY it’s good.
 We drank a whole Bembel full.
 It went very well with the Pfifferlinge in Rahm Soße over Rosti.
 Swoon….

 Kevin at Schloß Frankenstein- photo credit Karen Lodder

 The next morning, we picked up the third member of our group, Kevin (my partner and photographer) from the Frankfurt Airport.
 The car was now full… And because the Kevin had never been to Germany before we went to Schloß Frankenstein to throw him in to the deep end!!

 Read about Castle Frankenstein here

 One of the city gates… see the Stork nest?
 Photo credit- Karen Lodder

 Visiting Rothenberg is a bit like taking a trip back in time with about 1000 other people.
 The Altstadt of this beautiful city managed to escape too much destruction and modernization.
 The old buildings and city walls attract loads of tourists, but we managed to avoid them by wandering outside the city by day (most bus away at in the evening).
 Also, the fascinating Museum of Crime and Punishment kept us occupied.
 We happily stayed at the Boutiquehotel Goldene Rose (near the famous Plonlein) for two nights, so we had a chance to take the Night Watchman tour… a MUST for anyone who visits Rothenberg!